recordingpreservation/nrpf-website/donate.md

 ## Transparency

 We have achieved the Silver Transparency seal from Guidestar at Candid.org.
-Click below to review our documents.
+Click below to review our reports.

 {% include candid-seal.html %}